Jorge Rojas (Paraguayan footballer)

-Jorge Luis Rojas Mendoza (born 7 January 1993) is a Paraguayan international footballer who plays professionally for Paraguayan club Club Olimpia on loan from Querétaro as a winger.
+Jorge Luis Rojas Mendoza (born 7 January 1993) is a Paraguayan international footballer who plays professionally for Paraguayan club Independiente FBC as a winger.
 He also plays for the Paraguay national team, having made his debut in 2012.

 Club career

 Born in Concepción, Rojas began his career with Cerro Porteño.

 In April 2013, he signed a 5-year contract with Portuguese club Benfica, joining at the start of the 2013–14 season.
 After playing for Benfica B in the Segunda Liga, he was loaned to Belenenses in January 2014 for the rest of the season.
 On 8 July 2014, Rojas was loaned to Argentine club Gimnasia LP until December 2015.
 He made 51 appearances and scored 5 goals for Gimnasia between July 2014 and December 2015.
-Upon his arrival back to Benfica he was again sent out on loan as he joined former club Cerro Porteño.
-In January 2019 he signed for Mexican club Querétaro.
+Upon his arrival back to Benfica he was again sent out on loan, as he joined former club Cerro Porteño.

+In January 2019 Rojas signed for Mexican club Querétaro.
+On 24 June 2019, Tijuana announced his signing on a 18 months loan.

+On 3 January 2020, Rojas returned to Paraguay, joining Club Olimpia.
+On 9 June 2021, he joined Sol de América.

+On 22 July 2022, Rojas returned to Paraguay joining Sportivo Ameliano, after a failed stint at Metalist Kharkiv due to the start of the Russo-Ukrainian War.